 Public programs range from scholarly presentations to family festivals.
-The Museum has been host to a variety of events: lectures on the American cowboy, Hispanic and African-American celebrations, and antique auto shows.
-Classical music concerts and plays have been featured in the exquisitely restored Division I Courtroom on the Museum’s upper floor, and summer jazz has delighted thousands in the surrounding park.
-A vital community outreach program provides tours, speakers, presentations for schools, and other special programs.
-With a dedicated corps of volunteers, guided tours are provided to more than 8,000 of the 75,000 people who visit the museum annually.
+The Museum has been host to a variety of events: lectures on topics ranging from the history of local restaurants to Chinese experiences in the west, cultural celebrations, and community wide festivals.
+Classical music concerts and Chautauqua performances have been featured in the exquisitely restored Division I Courtroom on the Museum’s upper floor, and Food Truck Tuesdays have delighted thousands in the surrounding park.
+A thriving program calendar provides tours, speakers, school field trips, and other special programs.
+With a dedicated corps of over 100 volunteers, guided tours are provided to more than 10,000 of the 100,000 people who visit the museum annually.

-Fully accredited by the American Association of Museums, and winner of local and national awards for excellence, the Colorado Springs Pioneers Museum offers a rewarding and enjoyable experience for people of all ages and interests.
-A visit provides a look into the spirit, past and present, of the city nestled at the foot of Pikes Peak, America’s most famous mountain.
+Fully accredited by the American Alliance of Museums, and winner of local and national awards for excellence, the Colorado Springs Pioneers Museum offers a rewarding and enjoyable experience for people of all ages and interests.